stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

+## Backup from prod Cluster

-To demonstrate the cross-clusters capability, we are going to use the `prod` cluster for taking backup.
-Then, we will restore the backup in the `staging` cluster.
+To demonstrate the cross-clusters backup and restore capabilities, we will use the `prod` cluster for taking backup and restore the backup into the `staging` cluster.

+### Prepare Cluster

 Let's create a cluster named `prod`,
 ```bash